La chimera

 La chimera (/it/; lit.
-'The chimera') is a 2023 film written and directed by Alice Rohrwacher.
-It is set in the 1980s in a small town on the Tyrrhenian Sea and stars Josh O'Connor as a British archaeologist-turned-tombarolo with a gift for divining the locations of Etruscan tombs.
+'The chimera') is a 2023 comedy-drama film written and directed by Alice Rohrwacher.
+It is set in Italy in the 1980s in a small town on the Tyrrhenian Sea and stars Josh O'Connor as a British archaeologist-turned-grave robber with a gift for divining the locations of Etruscan tombs.
 Isabella Rossellini, Alba Rohrwacher, Carol Duarte, and Vincenzo Nemolato appear in supporting roles.

 La chimera was selected to compete for the Palme d'Or at the 76th Cannes Film Festival, where it premiered on 26 May 2023.
 It was released in Italy by 01 Distribution on 23 November 2023.
 It received 13 nominations at the 69th David di Donatello awards.
 The film received positive reviews from critics, being named one of the top 5 international films of 2023 by the National Board of Review.

 Plot

-In 1980, Arthur, a former British archaeologist, returns to Italy after being released from prison; he was arrested for stealing artifacts from tombs to sell to an art dealer named Spartaco.
-He goes to visit his ex-girlfriend Beniamina's mother, Flora, at her family home, where he also meets her live-in maid and student, Italia.
+In 1980, Arthur, an irritable and sullen British former archaeologist, returns to his Italian home after being released from jail.
+After lashing out at his fellow passengers and a traveling salesman, he goes to visit his ex-girlfriend Beniamina's mother, Flora, at her crumbling estate, where he also meets her long-suffering housemaid and student, Italia.
 Beniamina has been missing for an undisclosed amount of time, but her mother is convinced she will one day return.
 Beniamina's sisters are sick of Arthur seemingly freeloading off their mother and try to find him a job, which he refuses.

-At his hut, Arthur discovers that his collection of artifacts is missing.
-Arthur confronts his gang of tombaroli friends, and they return the stolen artifacts and attempt to reconcile.
-He rebuffs them initially, but accompanies them to the Epiphany celebrations in town.
-During the festival, a farmer approaches them about locating a tomb on his land.

-Arthur, his gang, and a young photographer named Melodie, search for the tomb, which Arthur locates using a dowsing twig and through his 'chimeras,' visions he experiences near gravesites.
-Arthur and his friends deceive the farmer and excavate the Etruscan grave goods for themselves.
-The tombaroli continue to rob tombs, collecting artifacts to sell, and bringing them to Spartaco who runs an illicit operation inside a veterinary clinic.

-Arthur and Italia grow close after some time, and Arthur expresses romantic interest in her one night as they dance on a beach.
-The evening is interrupted when Arthur experiences a vision, locating a grave.
-Upon realizing that Arthur and his friends are graverobbers, Italia threatens to call the police.
-She asks Arthur what Beniamina would think of him, but the others tell her that Beniamina is dead.
-Upset, Italia leaves.